mdevaraj979/CheckOut-E-commerce-shopping-website/README.md

 1. Introduction:
 The project aims to develop an e-commerce website for online shopping using HTML, CSS, and JavaScript.
-The website will provide users with a platform to browse products, add them to their cart.Its a static web page.
+The website will provide users with a platform to browse products, add them to their cart.Its my first year project during my graduation .Its a static e-commerce website

 2. Features:
 User Authentication: Users can create accounts, log in, and log out.